The 5 Steps You Must Follow to Make AI Efficient

 Challenges of AI

-I’ll tell you, it’s because of three things.
-Firstly, adoption – getting people to move away from traditional methodologies is hard.
-Secondly, the methodology is ‘blackbox,’ so users can’t identify how the outcomes are delivered, and consequently don’t understand, or more often, trust the results.
-And thirdly, false positives, or poor tuning and application of AI which can decrease efficiency rather than improve it.
+AI comes with 3 main challenges.
+Firstly, adoption; getting people to move away from the traditional methodologies they know and have long relied on is quite difficult.
+Secondly, many current AI methodologies are ‘blackbox,’ meaning users can’t see how or why the outcomes are delivered, and consequently don’t understand or trust the results.
+Finally, automated systems can deliver false positives when poorly tuned and applied, which can decrease efficiency rather than improve it.

-The concurrent issue is that people often don’t realise that even AI needs a helping hand.
+At the same time, many people who bring in these technologies often don’t realise that even AI needs a helping hand.
 Simply throwing compute capacity at the problem is akin to the monkeys and typewriters theorem.

 How to use AI well

-So, what’s the answer?
-And what’s the helping hand that can make AI truly 100% more effective?
-Well, there’s no magical silver bullet but to get the best results, start at the foundation – the data.
-If you want real world results, your starting point has to be the underlying data that represents the real world.
+Given these challenges, many businesses are left wondering what they can do to help their AI truly meet the promise of 100% effectiveness?
+While there’s no magical silver bullet, to get the best results, start at the foundation – the data.
+If you want results that match the patterns in the real world, and that help you solve real world problems, your starting point has to be the underlying data that represents the real world.
 This is something called network analytics.

 It sounds obvious, but as anyone who’s worked with data or AI will know, it’s not simple.
 However, this 5-point recipe can start you on the journey to getting real world results from your AI, and move you toward becoming a data driven organisation: